zmalone/chef-web-docs/source/screencasts/spring-fundamentals/week-1.md

 ---
-title: Chef Fundamentals Webinar Series - Part 1
+title: Chef Fundamentals Series - Part 1
 description: First in a series of webinars covering the fundamentals of Chef.
 Provides an overview of Chef, workstation setup, and signing up for hosted Chef.
 keywords: training, videos, screencasts
 ---

 # Overview of Chef

-After viewing this webinar you will be able to:
+After viewing this video you will be able to:

-- Describe how Chef thinks about Infrastructure Automation
+- Describe how Chef thinks about infrastructure automation
 - Define the following terms:
   - Resource
   - Recipe
 	- Node
-	- Run List
+	- Run-list
 	- Search
-- Login to Hosted Chef
+- Login to hosted Chef
-- Run `knife` commands from your workstation
+- Run <codeinline>knife</codeinline> commands from your workstation

 ##### Video